-Due to a typhoon and a stationary rain front, record amounts of rain fell in September 2011, and the largest class of discharge in recorded history was observed in the Otofuke River of eastern Hokkaido in Japan, and extensive bank erosion occurred

-- in various parts of the river channel.
-Damages were especially serious in the middle 5 reaches, where part of a dike was washed out.
+Abstract.
+Due to a typhoon and a stationary rain front, record amounts of rain fell in September 2011, and the largest class of discharge in recorded history was observed in the Otofuke River of eastern Hokkaido in Japan, and extensive bank erosion occurred in various parts of the river channel.
+Damages were especially serious in the middle reaches, where part of a dike was washed out.
 The results of a post-flood survey suggested that the direct cause of the dike breach was lateral advance of the bank erosion associated with the development of meandering channels.
-As the related development mechanism and predominant factors have not yet been clarified, this remains a priority - from the viewpoint of disaster prevention.
-A past study on the development of mean-10 dering channels was reported by Shimizu et al. In this study, the meandering channel development process was reproduced using a slope failure model that linked bank erosion with bed changes.
-The study attempted to clarify the meandering development mechanism in the disaster and it's predominant factors by using this model.
-The anal- - ysis properly reproduced the characteristics of the post-flood meandering waveforms.
-15 Therefore, it is suggested that the development of meandering during the flood attributed to the propagation of meandering to downstream, which is triggered by the meandering flow from the meandering channel in the upstream, and also suggested that this propagated meandering then caused a gradual increase of meandering amplitude accompanied by bank erosion in the recession period of the flood.
+As the related development mechanism and predominant factors have not yet been clarified, this remains a priority from the viewpoint of disaster prevention.
+A past study on the development of meandering channels was reported by Shimizu et al. (1996).
+In this study, the meandering channel development process was reproduced using a slope failure model that linked bank erosion with bed changes.
+The study attempted to clarify the meandering development mechanism in the disaster and its predominant factors by using this model.
+The analysis properly reproduced the characteristics of the post-flood meandering waveforms.
+Therefore, it is suggested that the development of meandering downstream, which is triggered by the meandering flow from the meandering channel in the upstream, which also suggests that this propagated meandering then caused a gradual increase of meandering amplitude accompanied by bank erosion in the recession period of the flood.

-Introduction 1
+1 Introduction

 Due to a typhoon and a stationary rain front, a record amount of rain fell in September 2011.
-Discharge of the largest class was observed in the Otofuke River of the Tokachi river basin, and extensive bank erosion occurred in various parts of the river channel (Fig. 1).
-In the area near the left-bank of KP18.2 at the middle reaches, where the erosion was the most severe, part of the river dike was almost entirely washed away
+Discharge of the largest class was observed in the Otofuke River of the Tokachi River basin, and extensive bank erosion occurred in various parts of the river channel (Fig. 1).
+In the area near the left bank of KP18.2 at the middle reaches, where the erosion was the most severe, part of the river dike was almost entirely washed away (Fig. 2).

-(Fig. 2).
 Post-flood surveys revealed the direct cause of the dike breach to be the bank erosion that progressed during the development of meandering flow in the low-water channel.
-However, since the development of meandering flow on such a great scale was never observed on this river, the mechanism and dominant factors in this phenomenon are not fully understood.
+However, since the development of meandering flow on such a great scale was never observed for this river, the mechanism and dominant factors of this phenomenon are not fully understood.
 Clarifying the mechanism and dominant factors of this phenomenon is an urgent issue toward developing and implementing appropriate and effective preventive measures.